 The Company shares office space, equipment, personnel and various administrative services with other companies related by virtue of certain common directors and management.
 These services have been mainly provided through a management company equally owned by the related companies.
 Costs incurred by the management company are allocated between the related companies based on the time incurred and use of services and are charged at cost.
 In addition, certain other professional administrative services have been provided by other related companies and charged at cost.
-There is no fee or administrative charge from the management company.
-During the year ended December 31, 2013, the Company was charged \$474,163 (December 31, 2012 - \$413,384) and charged out \$nil (December 31, 2012 - \$1,473) in connection with these arrangements.
+The Company was charged for the following with respect to these arrangements: